How to start a cut flower garden – expert tips and ideas and the story of making my own flower patch.

 Rosebie Morton, The Real Flower Company

-I created a small formal rose bed in my front garden this year, but with mixed success.
-I suspect I under-estimated how much water they needed (they seem so much happier now after some really rainy weather) and I’m not sure if the rusty support I’m growing them against is good for the leaves….
+I created a small formal garden in my front garden this year, with roses, lavender and nepeta, but with mixed success.
+Suspect I under-estimated how much water they needed (they seem so much happier now after some really rainy weather) and I’m not sure if the rusty support I’m growing them against is good for the leaves….

 I have decided to create some space in my cutting garden for some well chosen rose bushes next year.
 But the choice is somewhat overwhelming.
 Where to start?
 I decided to ask Rosebie Morton, founder of The Real Flower Company is she could help.
 Rosebie is the queen of rose growing and I can’t think of anyone better to ask for advice.
 I wrote a blog post about an inspiring visit to The Real Flower Company Flower Farm, Hampshire last year if you’d like to know more.